 While it’s only natural to feel nervous about being in front of your new students for the first time, a little preparation can go a long way.
 Make sure you put in time before you step in front of the classroom to thoroughly plan a lesson that will introduce your students to their new teacher and vice versa.

 Commanding respect from a class is extremely important for classroom management and a huge hurdle new and seasoned ESL teachers face.
 Simple techniques liking faking confidence leads to an ease with moving through a lesson.
 Being conclusive shows students your control of the class.
 Being concise with instructions or lessons allows for less confusion.

 Make sure to keep calm under stress as it allows for control over the situation and sets a standard for students to follow.
-Having a detailed lesson helps maintain control over the class.
+Having a detailed lesson plan helps maintain control over the class.
 And lastly, listening to what students have to say is key to gaining respect.
 If you respect what your students have to say, they will ultimately respect what you have to say.

-This question haunts any potential teacher’s dreams and causes fears about taking the plunge to teach.
-Teaching is more than explaining information in a simple way for students; it’s about being able to connect with students and bring the information to life.
+Being a good teacher is more than explaining information in a simple way for students; it’s about being able to connect with students and bring the information to life.